 I love what I do and am really excited to begin a new school year!
 I have been teaching middle school science since 1997 in a variety of locations, and have been at Mark Twain/ Silverton Middle School since 2011.
-I have a BA degree in biology from Illinois Wesleyan University and a MA degree in Curriculum and Instruction from Chapman University.
+I have a BA in biology from Illinois Wesleyan University and a MA in Curriculum and Instruction from Chapman University.

 I believe that students and teachers discover information by walking the road together.
 When we explore nuanced topics like the use of GMOs and the pros and cons of pesticides, after discussion students will form their own justified opinions.